pelegri/pelegri.github.com/lahacks/index.md

      For each member of the team, please provide
        full name
        school, major and year

-   Come by the progress booth to confirm you are in the lending reservation queue.

-   I will allocate devices 12:30am PT Saturday morning.

-   If you change your plan and decide you will not need the resource, return it directly to me at the booth.

-# How to borrow from other borrowers:
-   If you need a resource that has already been allocated, I'll put the two teams in contact.

-   You can transfer directly from team to team ONLY for Gimbals

-   You need to transfer from team to Eduardo to team for ALL OTHER RESOURCES
-       (contact eduardo if you need to setup a different arrangement)

 # Resources on Completion of Project
    You can keep your Qualcomm Gimbal at the end of the hackathon if you complete it